Pali Proper Names

 - Mayūrarūpattana.
 A place where

-Buddhaghosa once stayed with his colleague Buddhamitta.
+Buddhaghosa once stayed mit his colleague Buddhamitta.
 MA.ii.1029.